Searching for Truth During the NFL’s Lying Season

 Translation: We’ve made offers to Daniel Jones and Saquon Barkley and if they want more than we’re offering the franchise tag is there.

 Schoen was notably adamant that the Giants could avoid using the franchise tag on Jones and/or Barkley, but particularly Jones.
-In this case, I don’t doubt that he means what he says––that he can see a path where both players agree to multi-year contracts with the Giants, even though the question about the franchise tag has seemed like it revolves around whom New York would use it on, not if they would use it.
-That said, Jones really seems like a perfect candidate to get the tag––a player who had an outlier year and who the team might want to see perform more consistently before committing long term.
+In this case, I don’t doubt that he means what he says—that he can see a path where both players agree to multiyear contracts with the Giants, even though the question about the franchise tag has seemed like it revolves around whom New York would use it on, not whether it would use it.
+That said, Jones really seems like a perfect candidate to get the tag—a player who had an outlier year and who the team might want to see perform more consistently before committing long term.
 I believe Schoen that in his ideal world he wouldn’t use it, but I think in reality the tag makes too much sense.

 Ravens general manager Eric DeCosta on contract negotiations with Lamar Jackson: “Lamar and I are talking.
 We met recently.
 It’s an ongoing discussion.
 We both understand the urgency of the situation.
 It’s been a good dialogue.
 A good discussion.
 I’m optimistic and I continue to be optimistic.
 And we’ll see where it goes.”